 The programme was implemented in a very difficult environment.
 Real GDP is estimated to have fallen by about 22% in 1994, compared with an anticipated decline of 3%.
 This is in part attributable to the continuing disruptions to output and trade associated with the collapse of central planning.
-Industrial production fell by about 30% in the first six months of 1994, before stabilizing in the second half of the year.
-Furthermore, a severe drought, followed by flooding and hailstorms, devastated key crops in this mostly agricultural country in the third quarter of 1994.
+Industrial production fell by about 30% in the first semester of 1994, before stabilising in the second half of the year.
+Furthermore, a severe drought, followed by flooding and hail storms, devastated key crops in this mostly agricultural country in the third quarter of 1994.

-Despite this unfavourable economic environment, the Moldovan authorities demonstrated considerable resolve and consistency in the pursuit of financial stabilization.
-Reviews under the IMF stand-by arrangement were successfully completed in June and December 1994, and all performance criteria for the end of December 1994 were met.
-The key objective of the programme was a rapid and sustained reduction in the rate of inflation based on the introduction of the leu, and stabilization of the exchange rate.
+Despite this unfavourable economic environment, the Moldovan authorities demonstrated considerable resolve and consistency in the pursuit of financial stabilisation.
+Reviews under the IMF stand-by arrangement were successfully completed in June and December 1994, and all performance criteria for end-December 1994 were met.
+The key objective of the programme was a rapid and sustained reduction in the rate of inflation based on the introduction of the leu, and a stabilisation of the exchange rate.
 As a result of the firm implementation of the programme, inflation decelerated sharply in 1994.
 The monthly rate of inflation fell from an average rate of about 20% in the fourth quarter of 1993 to an average rate of about 3% in the fourth quarter of 1994.
-As inflation subsided, the exchange rate stabilized and the credibility of the leu was enhanced (as reflected by the reversal of currency substitution), allowing a decline in nominal and real interest rates.
+As inflation subsided, the exchange rate stabilised and the credibility of the leu was enhanced (as reflected by the reversal of currency substitution), allowing a decline in nominal and real interest rates.

-The fiscal deficit for 1994 was contained to 8% of GDP, despite the greater-than-envisaged decline in real output and inflation.
+Fiscal deficit for 1994 was contained to 8% of GDP, despite the greater-than-envisaged decline in real output and inflation.
 However, liquidity problems in the enterprise sector impeded tax collection and resulted in the assumption by the government of guaranteed loans to enterprises in default.
-Furthermore, expenditure arrears rose by approximately 1,5% of GDP, including arrears on wages, as a result of the application of a strict cash management system.
+Furthermore, expenditure arrears rose by some 1 1/2 percent of GDP, including arrears on wages, as a result of the application of a strict cash management system.

 The balance of payments remained under severe pressure throughout 1994 primarily as a result of higher prices for imported energy and the effects of natural disasters.
-Based on preliminary data, the current-account deficit was equivalent to 9% of GDP.
-Moldova was highly dependent on foreign assistance, the disbursement of which covered some 50% of total imports.
-The IMF and the World Bank contributed some 56% of total foreign assistance, and other bilaterals some 44%, including the European Union (ECU 25 million corresponding to the first tranche of the macro-financial assistance), Japan (USD 30 million), the USA (USD 20 million) and Romania (USD 10 million).
-Furthermore, arrears to Russia, mostly by Moldovan enterprises for energy imports, reached the equivalent of USD 120 million.
-With the pace of disbursements in foreign assistance increasing late last year, the gross reserves of the central bank reached the equivalent of three months of imports at end-1994.
+Based on preliminary data, the current account deficit was equivalent to 9% of GDP.
+Moldova was highly dependent on foreign assistance, the disbursement of which covered some 50 percent of total imports.
+The IMF and the World Bank contributed some 56 percent of total foreign assistance, and other bilaterals some 44 percent, including the EU (ECU 25 and million corresponding to the first tranche of the macro-financial assistance), Japan (US\$ 30 million), the US (US\$ 20 million) and Romania (US\$ 10 million).
+Furthermore, arrears to Russia mostly by Moldovan enterprises for energy imports reached the equivalent of US\$ 120 million.With the pace of disbursements in foreign assistance increasing late-last year, gross reserves of the central bank reached the equivalent of 3 months of imports at end-1994.